mark-watson/Racket-AI-book/manuscript/llm.md

      (hash-ref (first (hash-ref r 'choices)) 'message)
      'content)))

-(println
-  (question "Mary is 30 and Harry is 25.
-Who is older?"))

 (define (completion prompt)
   (question
    (string-append
     "Continue writing from the following text: " prompt)))

-(println
- (completion
-  "Frank bought a new sports car.
-Frank drove"))
 ```

-The output looks like:
+The output looks like (output from the second example shortened for brevity):

 ```
 > (question "Mary is 30 and Harry is 25.
 Who is older?")